Please read all information below before reporting any faults or missing items!

 When moving the camera in your hand you may notice the IR cut filter moving in front of the lens, this is perfectly normal.
 When the camera is in operation, it will decide if the cut filter is needed automatically depending upon light levels.

-Please let us know by emailing email@example.com if you think of any other useful information that should be added to this guide.
+Please let us know by emailing email@example.com (English language messages only please) if you think of any other useful information that should be added to this guide.

 Pakatak Ltd are the largest UK distributor of the Ltl Acorn range of wildlife trail cameras and deal directly with the manufacturer (we’re the only UK based company to do so!).
 To see the full range of cameras please click here.